Child & Adolescent Counseling

 “I use best practice methods in child and adolescent counseling.”

-Many treatments are available for child and adolescent's mental health symptoms.
+Many treatments are available for child and adolescent mental health symptoms.
 Some are backed by science, such as evidence-based treatments, and some are not.
-When it comes to your child, ask for treatments that are researched to work.
+When it comes to your child, ask for treatments that research has shown to work..

 What if I just need some parenting help?

-Need something more, as your chid/adolescent is displaying sever behavior problems.
+Need something more, as your chid/adolescent is displaying severe behavior problems?
 I use Parenting Wisely.
-It has been included in the National Registry of Evidence-based Programs and Practices since 2002 for prevention and early intervention of juvenile substance abuse and behavior problems.
+It has been included in the National Registry of Evidence-Based Programs and Practices since 2002 for prevention and early intervention of juvenile substance abuse and behavior problems.
 The Office of Juvenile Justice and Delinquency Prevention rates Parenting Wisely as a promising program for preventing juvenile delinquency.

 How can I help my child navigate through divorce?

-Also a Florida Cooperative Parenting facilitator and approved provider for Department of Children and Families.
-Florida Family Court requires divorcing/separating couples with minor children to complete a DCF approved parenting class before finalizing their divorce. *$34.95 for online, In-person class fees vary.
+I am a Florida Cooperative Parenting facilitator and approved provider for the Department of Children and Families.
+Florida Family Court requires divorcing/separating couples with minor children to complete a DCF-approved parenting class before finalizing their divorce. *Current rates are $34.95 for online: in-person class fees vary.